chrisbradshaw/chrisbradshaw.net/content/posts/2018-06-15--its-twenty-eighteen-update-your-footer/index.md

 ![old portfolio](./old-portfolio.jpg)

 > "Your second app will certaintly be better than your first app.
-So you might as well get your first app over with." -Instructor, first programming class I took
+So you might as well get your first app over with." -Instructor, my first programming class

 A lot has changed since the last time I wrote a blog post.
-React.js took over the world, jQuery died a horrible death and I finally switched to VSCode from Sublime Text despite having at one time spent $79 for a ST2 license.
+React.js took over the world, jQuery died a horrible death and I finally switched to VSCode despite having at one time spent $79 for a Sublime Text 2 license.

 This is probably the 3rd version of an update portfolio site that I've built.
 I feel the strong desire to improve upon previous work.
 So even though my last site was ~3 years old (85 in portfolio years), I've been putting off changing it.
 Some reasons I should have changed it sooner: